 Communication is integral to all that we do at Sheringham Woodfields School.
 In order to relate to each other, function effectively, and create a positive learning culture we need to establish effective communication, through a total communication approach.
-We ensure that ensure all pupils have access to their personalised and preferred mean of communication other than speech.
+We ensure that all pupils have access to their personalised and preferred mean of communication other than speech.
 This ensures that pupils have a means of active participation and can therefore access their curriculum.

-We use Norfolk Steps to support with behaviour needs of our pupils.
-This is based on sound therapeutic principles which promote positive behaviour strategies such as consistency, deescalation, behaviour analysis and differentiated planning.
+We use Norfolk Steps and Support and Intervention Plans to support with behaviour needs of our pupils.
+This is based on sound therapeutic principles which promote positive behaviour strategies such as consistency, de-escalation, behaviour analysis and differentiated planning.
 Supporting the behavior needs of our pupils ensures that they are ready to learn.